dogrocker/oh-my-zsh-powerline-cute-theme/README.md

 A oh-my-zsh shell theme based on the Powerline Vim plugin

 This theme is base on [Bullet Train for oh-my-zsh](https://github.com/caiogondim/bullet-train-oh-my-zsh-theme).
-I modified the and some of script.
+I modified some of the script.

 ## Preview